chewax/mailplate.js/README.md

 ## Usage

 Variables in the html are written in the angularJS fashion: {{varName}}
+You should not use "-" to divide varialbes instead use "_"

+{{var-name}} incorrect
+{{var_name}} correct

-Upon rendering the template, the function recieves an object stating the values for those variables:
+Refer the templates path from the root absolute, such as: "/templates/welcomeMail.html" Upon rendering the template, the function receives an object stating the values for those variables:

 {
     varName: "New var value"